Drawing-Captcha/NuGet/umbraco-marketplace-readme.md

 # Drawing Captcha Umbraco Integration

-This package offers seamless integration with the Drawing Captcha App, an application designed to verify human users through interactive drawing tasks.
-Users are prompted to complete specific patterns or color in logos on a grid, ensuring a secure and enjoyable verification process.
-Integration is achieved via a NuGet package that extends the Umbraco Forms field.
-You can configure your server instance and API key through the appsettings.
+This package extends Umbraco Forms by integrating the Drawing Captcha App, an innovative tool for verifying human users through interactive drawing tasks.
+Users are prompted to complete specific patterns or color logos on a grid, ensuring a secure and engaging verification process.
+Integration is achieved via a NuGet package, allowing easy configuration of your server instance and API key through appsettings.

+## Requirements

+To use the Drawing Captcha integration, you need a separate instance (Drawing Captcha App) dedicated to validating captchas.
+This instance allows you to create and customize captchas according to your preferences.
+For more details, visit: https://github.com/Drawing-Captcha/Drawing-Captcha-APP

 ## Installation